joesobo/joesobo/README.md

 # Hi!
 My name is Joseph Soboleski

 ### I'm a Software Engineer, Game Developer, and Front-End Web Developer
-- 🔭 I’m currently working on a small game called [Tiny Turtle Tanks][TinyTurtleTanks] (TTT)!
+- I’m currently working on: a small game called [Tiny Turtle Tanks][TinyTurtleTanks] (TTT)!
-- 🌱 I’m currently learning a bit of art design
+- I’m currently learning: a bit of art design
-- 👯 I’m looking to collaborate with other Game Developers
+- I’m looking to collaborate with: other Game Developers
-- ⚡ Fun fact: I play guitar and have a puppy named Hobbes
+- Fun fact: I have a puppy named Hobbes

 <br />